-Dave’s Brewery Tours is a Sydney based day-tour company which specializes in taking people on .. you guesed it.. brewery tours.
-The craft beer scene is exploding in Australia and Sydney is one of the hubs of this.
-Dave looked to leap on the growing trend and with 88 glowing reviews on TripAdvisor – zero negatives – it looks like he may be on to something.
+Dave’s Brewery Tours is a Sydney-based day tour company which specializes in taking people on…you guessed it…brewery tours.
+The craft beer scene is exploding in Australia, and Sydney is one of the hubs of this.
+Dave looked to leap on the growing trend, and with 88 glowing reviews on TripAdvisor – zero negatives – it looks like he may be onto something.

 Just check out what’s being said:

-Dave has an attractive website, there’s no doubt about it.
-When I look at that home page and see those beers there, I just want to drink them.
-It’s a bit of a case of Pavlov’s dogs and it is a great idea for any food or drink tour to showcase their activities in such a way.
+Dave has an attractive website; there’s no doubt about it.
+When I look at that homepage and see those beers there, I just want to drink them.
+It’s a bit of a case of Pavlov’s dog, and it is a great idea for any food or drink tour to showcase their activities in such a way.
 You want to have people salivating.

-The headline is a an effective combination of ‘What We Do’ and ‘Why Us’, something which is very important.
-The key thing here is that the site is attractive to its target market – people who want something that isn’t corporate, instead that feels authentic and made with love.
+The headline is a an effective combination of ‘what we do’ and ‘why us’, something which is very important.
+The key thing here is that the site is attractive to its target market – people who want something that isn’t corporate but instead feels authentic and made with love.

 The tours page is presented neatly with each tour having its very own logo, a nice touch that I rarely see.

-Overall, the site gives a clear idea of the value proposition but there’s just one more thing.
-Google will start penalizing websites that are not mobile-friendly as of April 21 2015.
-Does this site work well on mobiles?
+Overall, the site gives a clear idea of the value proposition, but there’s just one more thing.
+Google will start penalizing websites that are not mobile-friendly as of April 21, 2015.
+Does this site work well on mobile?
+It does!

-Please note that because I don’t have the actual data, I’m just taking an educated guess but there are a couple of clear improvements which I will share.
+Please note that because I don’t have the actual data, I’m just taking an educated guess.
+However, there are a couple of clear improvements which I will share.

-Move the Calendar down.
-It comes up too early in the process (people aren’t sold yet – they’ve just seen the headline) so people will scroll past this.
-It took me many visits to this website to even realise that Dave offered private tours despite that it says it in big black letters.
-For this reason, I believe the Calendar should be at the bottom of the age.
-Keep the headline, but move the Calendar, which is so dominant that it completely distracts you from the headline.
+Move the calendar down.
+It comes up too early in the process (people aren’t sold yet – they’ve just seen the headline), so people will scroll past this.
+It took me many visits to this website to even realise that Dave offered private tours despite the fact that it says it in big black letters.
+For this reason, I believe the calendar should be at the bottom of the page.
+Keep the headline, but move the calendar, which is so dominant that it completely distracts you from the headline.

 Change the navigation options.
-When I visited this site the very first time (before Dave added that headline in above the calendar), I was hugely confused as to whether the tours were public or private.
-I still was confused after navigating the site a while as like most people, I’m a skimmer and don’t take the time to read all the words on a page.
+When I visited this site for the very first time (before Dave added that headline in above the calendar), I was hugely confused as to whether the tours were public or private.
+I was still confused after navigating the site a while because like most people, I’m a skimmer and don’t take the time to read all the words on a page.

-1. Private Tours.
-There’s no dedicated page for this from my basic checking.
-There needs to be one which details pricing, vehicles, area coverage, types of groups…
+- Private tours.
+There’s no dedicated page for this, from my basic checking.
+There needs to be one which details pricing, vehicles, area coverage, types of groups, etc.

 Putting it there as part of the navigation of the site makes it completely unmissable.
 By the time someone sees that headline with an option to visit a specific page about it, there’s no way they’d have any doubt about the private tours option.

-At some point in your website as a tour and activity operator, it’s super important to demonstrate your expertise, experience, personality and what sets you apart.
-People do visit About Pages consistently and it’s a great opportunity to win a sale, most especially if you can figure out a way to make your visitor smile.
+‘About’ page needed.
+At some point in your website, it’s super important to demonstrate your expertise as a tour and activity operator, your experience, your personality and what sets you apart.
+People do visit ‘About’ pages consistently, and it’s a great opportunity to win a sale, most especially if you can figure out a way to make your visitor smile.

-Following the B.E.T.T.E.R model we can see that Dave is ticking 4 of the 6 boxes, but is missing Testimonials and Expertise.
-At the bottom of each Tour Description it’d be worth having 2 testimonials with links back to TripAdvisor so people can verify that these are legit reviews.
+Tour descriptions.
+Following the B.E.T.T.E.R model, we can see that Dave ticks 4 of the 6 boxes but is missing testimonials and expertise.
+At the bottom of each tour description, it’s worth having two testimonials with links back to TripAdvisor so people can verify that these are legit reviews.

 Not only that, but we also need to see something that shows WHY Dave is so good.